 - If known, describe the specific impact the gift has made.

-- Include a “next step” in your letter, such as signing up for newsletters or reading about a success story.
+- Include a “next step” in your letter, such as signing up for newsletters, reading a success story, or checking their matching gift eligibility to take their support further.

-- Follow up once the campaign is fully completed and use data metrics to report on the full impact of the gift.
+- Follow up once the campaign is complete, and use data metrics to report on their gift’s full impact.

-- Add an option so that donors can share their contribution to social media, further spreading awareness of your mission.
+- Add an option for donors to share their contributions on social media, further spreading awareness of your mission.

 Donor Journey Step 5: Repeatable